-In terms of ESG products range, the portfolio includes two different ESG-dedicated products (classified as Article 8 as per the SFDR 2019/2088 regulation):
+In terms of ESG products range, the portfolio includes three different ESG-dedicated products (classified as Article 8 as per the SFDR 2019/2088 regulation), which are considering the Socially Responsible Investment and ESG aspects.

-- ESG Equities at Work, a sub-funds; and - ESG Bonds at Work, a bonds of funds, both considering the Socially Responsible Investment and ESG aspects.
+- Equities Plus at Work, a sub-fund;

+- ESG Equities at Work, a sub-fund; and

+- ESG Bonds at Work, a sub-fund.